JannieI/canvas-workstation-V3/src/app/roadmap.md

     - make it easier to add co logo, ie Add logo menu option.
     - have polygon - 6 sided doughnut as shape
     - have pentagon as shape - can divide background in 2 colours with a slant
+    - #pagenr and #pages in Template: it takes the page Nr from the template, and not the main Dashboard.
+Consider changing it.

     Draw Mode (Shapes):
     -------------------